aschombe/C-Script/README.md

 - [x] Error handling

 ## TODO
+- [ ] Potentially rework scoping (use environments or just make current scoping better)
-- [ ] Allow error handler (also fix scoping errors) to also accept AST nodes to grab line number, col number and snippet (also fix this issue with scoping errors)
+- [ ] Allow error handler withing scoping
+    - [x] Generalized error handler to accept line, col and snippet so it can accept input from tokens or ast nodes
+    - [ ] Find a way for error handling to work with scoping
 - [ ] Return AST is parsing incorrectly
 - [ ] Type Checker (proper type checker) (maybe get rid of current scoping and implement proper environments)
 - [ ] Interpreter (everything):